A Forest in the City

 “Imagine a city draped in a blanket of green… Is this the city you know?”

-Richly imagined by the award-winning illustrator Pierre Pratt, A Forest in the City is a narrative nonfiction picture book about the urban forest.
+Richly illustrated by the award-winning Pierre Pratt, A Forest in the City is a narrative nonfiction picture book about the urban forest.

 The book starts with a bird’s-eye view of the tree canopy, then swoops down to street level, digs deep into the ground, moves up through a tree’s trunk, back into the leaves and branches.
 A Forest in the City it is aimed at grades 3-7.